mohammad228/Broken_WebApplication/README.md

 2.8 Run following command for create table of application(Migrate): php artisan migrate

-2.9 Then you could go to http://localhost and signUp and enjoy the App
+2.9 Then you could go to http://localhost. signUp and enjoy the App

 Contact me : mohammadhooshmand73@gmail.com